EFO Research Brief: Retirement from the Fire Service and the Loss of Identity

 Editor's note: "EFO Research Brief" is a new collaboration between Firehouse.com and the National Fire Academy's Executive Fire Officer Program to highlight the research conducted by students.
 Each month, we will provide a summation brief of the student's final research capstone spanning multiple fire service topics.

-Many fire departments provide some retirement preparation, but these programs typically focus on financial planning, pensions, and healthcare benefits.
-Very few departments prepare members for the emotional and mental health aspects of retirement.
-This was the impetus for my Executive Fire Officer capstone research.
-I examined the often-overlooked transition from active duty to retirement and the profound identity disruption many firefighters experience during this period.
-I conducted a qualitative study with 14 retired members of the Lexington, kY, Fire Department.
-Each gender and organizational rank, and various ages and races were represented.
-The semi-structured interviews were conducted individually and aimed to capture participants' thoughts, emotions, and lived experiences regarding their retirement transition and its effects on their identity.
+This was the impetus for my Executive Fire Officer capstone research: the transition from active duty to retirement and the profound identity disruption that many experience.
+I conducted a qualitative study with 14 retired members of the Lexington, KY, Fire Department.
+Each gender and rank and various ages and races were represented.
+Semi-structured interviews were conducted individually to capture thoughts, emotions, and lived experiences regarding participants’ retirement transition and its effects on their identity.

 Over time, many firefighters come to define themselves primarily through their role in the fire service.
-While this strong identity contributes to operational effectiveness and camaraderie, it also creates vulnerability when the role is removed.
+Although this strong identity contributes to operational effectiveness and camaraderie, it also creates vulnerability when the role is removed.
 My study suggests that many firefighters underestimate the centrality of this identity until retirement forces them to separate from the environment that shaped their sense of self.

-This identity disruption was often accompanied by symptoms such as depression, anxiety, irritability, and social withdrawal.
-Some retirees struggled to answer basic questions about who they were outside the fire service or how they fit into civilian life.
-The loss of daily interaction with fellow firefighters further intensified feelings of isolation.
-A participant stated, “I felt the loss because those people go to battle with you.
-You see them every day, and you share their life stories.
-You know about their kids, their families, and their trips.
-I went from that to working out in the garage, eating cake, and drinking beer at night.”
+Loss of daily interaction with fellow firefighters intensified feelings of isolation.
+A participant stated, “Those people go to battle with you.
+You see them every day, and you share their life stories … I went from that to working out in the garage, eating cake and drinking beer at night.”

 Unexpected retirement

-Retirees with strong family relationships and interests outside the fire service still experienced identity loss but seemed better positioned to build new sources of purpose.
-It became clear, though, that family support alone was not always sufficient to replace the sense of belonging provided by the fire service.
-As one participant stated poignantly, “I had a spouse… she kind of understood, but she didn’t understand.”
+Retirees who have strong family relationships and interests outside of the fire service still experienced identity loss but seemed better positioned to build new sources of purpose.
+That said, family support alone wasn’t always sufficient to replace the sense of belonging that’s provided by the fire service.

-Implications for fire service leadership
+Implications for leadership

 Departments that fail to address the retirement identity transition risk contributing to poor mental health outcomes among retirees.
-However, departments that proactively support this transition enhance long-term retiree well-being, preserve institutional relationships, and demonstrate a genuine commitment to their members beyond active service.
+However, departments that proactively support this transition enhance long-term retiree well-being, preserve institutional relationships and demonstrate a genuine commitment to their members beyond active service.

-Recommendations for practice
+Recommendations

 The study revealed several practical recommendations for the fire service, including: